rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ><CITE>London : Pour Robert Scott & se vend chez Geo.
 Wells, & Sam.
 Carr, dans le cymitiere de St. Paul, 1678</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

-<a name="5.2.34.4">5.2.34.4</a> If a statement with grammatically inseparable elements contains information relating both to the publication of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the publication statement or as a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) (see [2.21.38.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.38.2)).
+<a name="5.2.34.4">5.2.34.4</a> If a statement with grammatically inseparable elements contains information relating both to the publication of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the Publication statement or as a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) (see [2.21.38.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.38.2)).
 Often the layout of the source will suggest the appropriate treatment.

 >Example:
 ><CITE>A geological map of the United States / engraved & printed by Fenner, Sears & Co. &mdash; London : Published March 15, 1832 by I.T.
 Hinton & Simpkin & Marshall, [1832]</CITE>
 >(*Comment*: Information is transcribed in three elements: [Title proper](/DCRMR/title/Title-proper/); [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/); and Publication statement.
-The engraver statement containing the name of the printer has been transcribed as a Statement of responsibility relating to title proper.
+The engraver statement containing the name of the printer has been transcribed as a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
 The example is formatted according to ISBD for clarity)
 >
 >*but*
 >